edgedb/edgedb/docs/stdlib/set.rst

     .. note::

-        The ordering of the returned set is not guaranteed, however the assigned indexes are guaranteed to be in order of the original set.
+        The ordering of the returned set is not guaranteed, however, the assigned indexes are guaranteed to be in order of the original set.